MousaZeidBaker/resume/index.md

 ## About me

-I'm motivated to constantly develop my skills, increase my knowledge and to grow professionally.
-My primarily skills lie within the field of Cloud Computing, Infrastructure as code (IaC), DevOps, Software Architecture and plain Software Development.
-I have a great passion in leading highly skilled engineering teams and I believe in leading by example.
-My ability to communicate and to genuinely listen in order to understand have helped me along the way.
-Through my experiences I've gained great insight and ability to adapt quickly, think critically and solve problems creatively.
-Lastly, I would also like to mention that I have interest in Artificial Intelligence, specifically Machine Learning and Deep Learning.
+I am a passionate technical leader with a strong background in cloud computing, containerization, software architecture, and DevOps.
+I have developed a diverse set of technical skills and a deep understanding of various technologies and platforms.
+I have a proven track record of successfully leading highly skilled engineering teams to deliver complex, scalable solutions that meet the needs of the business.
+In addition to my technical expertise, I am also an effective communicator and problem solver, able to translate technical concepts to a non-technical audience and find creative solutions to challenging problems.

+I am always looking to learn and grow, and have recently developed an interest in Machine Learning and web3 technologies.
+I am excited to continue my career as a technical leader and to explore new opportunities in these emerging fields.

 ## Currently